 The first attempt at a fully robotized hotel was seen in Japan in 2015.
 The first hotel in history that used more robotic labor in its work than humans’ had failed back then: people weren’t satisfied with the service quality.
 Despite that, the service robotics industry took a significant leap forward in the last five years.

 In Russian hotels, for example, a lot more often keycards are issued and rooms are booked via Promobot robots.
-They can help with ordering a cab, tell about things to do in the area, and can arrange with a full-fledged tour.
+They can help with ordering a cab, tell about things to do in the area, and can arrange a full-fledged tour.
 Robots can remember every guest and react differently to them.
 If necessary, Promobots can be integrated with the hotel management system and work to open doors in the building.
-Finally, they are very good chatters, and can talk about all kinds of things ― from weather to art.
+Finally, they are very good chatters and can talk about all kinds of things ― from weather to art.

-In SIlicon Valley, delivery robots can be found.
-They bring towels at request and can arrange small deliveries from local bars to the guests.
+In Silicon Valley, delivery robots can be found.
+They bring towels at the request and can arrange small deliveries from local bars to the guests.

 There are also pool cleaning robots.
-As a whole, it’s more than likely that robots will be able to do the full cleanup at the hotels and maybe even become sentient, just like in ‘Love, Death & Robots’ finale.
+As a whole, it’s more than likely that robots will be able to do the full cleanup at the hotels and maybe even become sentient, just like in the ‘Love, Death & Robots’ finale.

 4. Autonomous hotels

 At one point, capsule hotels were mostly a novelty that only worked for the tourists.
 These days, a lot more travelers ‘on the budget’ and technology lovers keep preferring them.

 There are different capsule hotels of different price ranges in Japan, Singapore, Malaysia, the Netherlands, and Russia.